 An extradural haematoma most commonly occurs after a fractured skull caused by a head injury.
 Typically, an extradural haematoma is caused by a severe head injury - for example, in a road traffic accident.

-The blood usually collects in the epidural space soon after a head injury and symptoms are usually noticed quickly.
+The blood from a damaged artery (often the middle meningeal artery) usually collects in the epidural space soon after a head injury and symptoms are usually noticed quickly.
 Occasionally, bleeding can occur more slowly and there are only minor symptoms (and so not noticed) until some days after a head injury.